 POSTING OF LICENSE AND TEMPORARY PERMIT - The license certiﬁcate or temporary permit shall be conspicuously posted in the ofﬁce or on the premises of the Mobile Home Park at all times.

-SEPARABILITY OF PROVISIONS - Should any Section or provision of this ordinance be declared invalid, such decision shall not affect the validity of the remaining portions of this ordinance.

-PENALTY - Whoever violates Section 519.18 to 519.25 inclusive of the Ohio Revised Code shall be ﬁned not more than five hundred ($500) dollars for each offense.
-(Section 519.99 Ohio Revised Code)

 ARTICLE 5 – LOCAL BUSINESS (C-1) DISTRICT

 The “Local Business District”, abbreviated C-1, contains property within the unincorporated portions of South Bloomfield Township, as delineated on the Zoning Map.